kubeshop/tracetest/docs/docs/configuration/demo.md

 ## Changing Demo Settings with the CLI

-Or, if you prefer using the CLI, you can use this resource definition to enable the Pokemon app demo:
+Or, if you prefer using the CLI, you can use this resource definition file to enable the Pokemon app demo:

 ```yaml
 type: Demo